-After glancing at the old Post Office at the Southeast corner of 5th and Washington Streets you may realize the building was the only one of its type and style in this city?
-The building was constructed in 1889 and was constructed of King of Prussia marble mixed in Pennsylvania, Vermont granite.
+After glancing at the old Post Office at the Southeast corner of 5th and Washington Streets you may realize the building was the only one of its type and style in this city.

-An old story has it that a southern city and Reading were both to have new buildings, and in some way or another, Reading got the building planned for a southern metropolis while that city got the one intended for Reading.
+Daniel Ermentrout was congressman for this district, when a federal building was ordered for Reading and built here.
+An old story has it that a southern city and Reading were both to have new buildings and in some way or other, Reading got the building planned for a southern metropolis while that city got the one intended for Reading.
+Another old report is to the effect that the plans of Reading and some Ohio city were mixed.

 The legislation on account of the building is contained in acts of Congress approved March 3, 1885 (Stat.
 L., vol. 23, pp. 346 and 481), July 29, 1886, and March 3, 1887.